Eastern Province, Sri Lanka: Religion

+Islam is the plurality religion in Eastern Province.

 Economy

-The Eastern Province has a primary agriculture based economy and is commonly known as the "Granary of Sri Lanka".
-It contributes 25% of national paddy production, 17% of national milk production and 21% of national fish production.
-Maize cultivation is expanding, large scale maize cultivation with hybrid seeds and contractual marketing has increased production significantly and it is targeted to produce 25 per cent of the country's maize requirement.
-The Industrial sector contributed 34% of the Province's GDP and export processing zones like the Trincomalee EPZ and Sampur Heavy Industrial Zone have been developed to boost the Industrial sector alongside the Trincomalee Harbour which is being developed for Break bulk, Bulk cargo and industrial activities including heavy industries.
+The Eastern Province has a primarily agriculture-based economy and is commonly known as the "Granary of Sri Lanka".
+It contributes 25% of national paddy production, 17% of national milk production, and 21% of national fish production.
+Maize cultivation is expanding, large scale maize cultivation with hybrid seeds and contractual marketing has increased production significantly and it is targeted to produce 25% of the country's maize requirement.
+The industrial sector contributed 34% of the Province's GDP and export processing zones like the Trincomalee EPZ and Sampur Heavy Industrial Zone have been developed to boost the industrial sector alongside the Trincomalee Harbour, which is being developed for break bulk, bulk cargo and industrial activities including heavy industries.

 The province benefits from a large tourism industry with many seaside resorts and hotels situated mainly in lagoons as well as beaches such as Pasikudah, Nilaveli, Uppuveli and Kalkudah.
-Historic sites and other natural attractions such as Pigeon Island, coral reefs contribute to the industry.
+Historic sites and other natural attractions such as Pigeon Island contribute to the industry.